A vision of educational equity for all.

 College Advising Corps in Pennsylvania

-The program was renamed the National College Advising Corps and its headquarters moved to UNC-Chapel Hill.
-An additional nine university programs were added.
+The program is renamed National College Advising Corps and its headquarters move to the University of North Carolina at Chapel Hill.
+An additional nine university programs are added.

 The National College Advising Corps was awarded its first Social Innovation Fund Award.
-Partner organizations increased to 22 partner programs.
+Partner organizations more than doubled to 22 partner programs.

-At the White House Summit on College Opportunity, College Advising Corps was highlighted for its extraordinary work in increasing college enrollment among students from low-income communities.
+The White House Summit on College Opportunity recognizes College Advising Corps for its work in increasing college enrollment among students from low-income communities.